Nandez22/CIS122/Info/FileGateway.md

+> [!IMPORTANT]
+> In this repo there is a full CS solution that you can download, check out and run complete with test data. </br>
+> I HIGHLY encourage you to give it a look.

 # File Gateway
+## Intro
+Filegateway is one of the fist problems that you are given (besides the Unity project) where you have to think about a handful of different steps and consider logic, data and IO at once.
+Because of that it can be overwhelming, but I promise it's pretty simple.
+I know the length of this writeup doesn't make it look that way, but I wanted to make sure that I covered every component of the problem.
+As mentioned in the note above there is an actual CS project that you can download and view / test in full that won't look as intimidating.
+I recommend that you read through this, then go download the project.
+Of course if I missed a detail or you have further questions feel free to reach out!

+## Problem
+The problem "prompt" is: "Given a `.csv` filepath and format, parse the data into 'Album' objects that can be placed into a list and operated on by code (in this case printed out)".</br>
+For the problem you will be given the path to a csv file, as well as some description of the data it's holding.

+In this instance we have a csv with the columns `Title`, `Artist`, `ReleaseDate`, `Duration` and `NumSongs`.
+As mentioned we are working with Albums.

+So knowing this we need to:
+* Create a class based off the csv structure
+* Create a method that gets data from the csv and converts it into a list of objects
+* Create a program that uses the method and file path to get and print out a list of these objects

+This seems like a lot so we will try and focus on each step and the decisions we need to make before going deep into the code.

+## Data
 We will begin with a sample of data, only a few entries so it doesn't look too intimidating:
 <table>
   <caption><b>Albums</b></caption>